 Just in case Obama and Congress can’t negotiate a deal by the end of the year, Sens.
-Michael Bennet, D-Colo., and Lamar Alexander, R-Tenn., submitted an emergency backup plan to Senate leadership in a last ditch effort to keep the economy from tumbling over the fiscal cliff as a result of year-end tax increases and spending cuts.
+Michael Bennet, D-Colo., and Lamar Alexander, R-Tenn., submitted an emergency backup plan to Senate leadership in a last ditch effort to keep the economy from tumbling as a result of year-end tax increases and spending cuts.

 The backup plan would make a substantial down payment toward deficit reduction during the lame-duck session, create a streamlined process for reaching a broader deal next year and implement a default deficit-reduction plan if Congress still cannot break a stalemate in 2013, the Hill’s Alexander Bolton reports.